The side effects of selective serotonin reuptake inhibitors (SSRIs) can be troublesome at first, but most improve with time.

 Serotonin syndrome is an uncommon, but potentially serious, set of side effects linked to SSRIs.

 Serotonin syndrome occurs when the levels of a chemical in your brain called serotonin become too high.
-It's usually triggered when you take an SSRI in combination with another medication (or substance) that also raises serotonin levels, such as another antidepressant or St John's wort.
+It's usually triggered when you take an SSRI in combination with another medicine (or substance) that also raises serotonin levels, such as another antidepressant or St John's wort.

 Symptoms of serotonin syndrome can include: